 The Memorial University of Newfoundland Students' Union Act (1968) incorporated the Students' Union (MUNSU) as the official students' union representing undergraduate students at the University's St. John's campus.

-The Students' Union offers free legal services to students during a semester and a legal aid supervisor is available for appointment.
+The Students' Union offers free legal services to students and a legal aid supervisor is available for appointment.
 These sessions are not considered extended legal counsel.
 Students who have more serious issues may be referred to the MUNSU lawyer, for one free consultation, per issue, per semester.

 The Students' Union is also a member of the Canadian Federation of Students (CFS) representing over half a million students across Canada.
-Visit MUNSU online at www.munsu.ca.
+Further information may be obtained from the website at www.munsu.ca.